Are you not sure which collection should you choose between the ProLine 450 Series and Lifestyle Series?

 InsulShield is available in four different types and each glass is designed differently.
 For instance, if you are situated in an area with extremely hot weather, InsulShiled SunDefense is the most suitable glass type you should for your window or door.
 But if you are somewhere with extremely low temperatures such as Northern US and Canada, InsulShield NaturalSun is the best choice.

 Pella’s window and patio door structures are generally cheaper compared to other brands.
 The price may vary depending on the type of material, style, as well as features too.
-But on average, Pella’s windows cost around $700 to $1,000, including installation.
+But on average, Pella’s windows and patio doors cost around $700 to $1,000, including installation.

 ProLine 450 Series offer 20/10 Limited Warranty while Lifetyle Series offer Limited Lifetime Warranty.
 Here’s how they differ: